Cytnx-dev/Cytnx/docs/source/guide/uniten/UniTensor_sym.rst

 UniTensor with Symmetry
 ---------------------------

+Physical systems are often symmetric under certain transformations.
+Exploiting such symmetries can be advantageous in many cases.
+Cytnx allows to incorporate the symmetries on the level of the tensors directly.

-Tensor with symmetries has several advantages in physical simulations.
-In a system with symmetry, Hamiltonian can be block-diagonalized into symmetry sectors of charge (quantum numbers).
-When Impose symmetry structure into our tensor, by ultilizing this block-diagonalize structure, we can substantially reduce the number of variational parameters, allowing us to go to larger system sizes/effective virtual bond dimension.
+In a system with a symmetry, charge is conserved.
+Therefore, the Hamiltonian can be block-diagonalized into symmetry sectors of defined charge (quantum numbers) -- the charge sectors do not mix.
+When the symmetric structure is imposed on the level of the tensors, they become block-diagonal as well.
+This substantially reduces the memory costs and the number of variations parameters in variational algorithms.
+Thus, larger system sizes or bond dimensions are accessible with the same computational costs.
+Moreover, numerical errors due to contributions that do not conserve symmetry and are therefore unphysical can be avoided.
+Finally, simulations can be restricted to certain symmetry sectors if needed.

-The quanutm number conserving Tensor can be understanding in a simple way.
-Each bond (leg) of the Tensor carries quantum numbers and is directional, either pointing in or pointing out.
-As shown in the following figure:
+A quantum number conserving tensor can be understood in a simple way.
+Each bond (leg) of the Tensor carries quantum numbers and is directional, as shown in the following figure:

 .. image:: image/ut_bd.png
     :width: 600
     :align: center

-The conservation of quantum number (symmetry charge) indicates that only elements with **zero flux** will be allow to exist (total quantum number flows into the tensor subject to the combine rule of symmetry is equal to total quantum number flow out), therefore belongs to a valid block.
-Other elements that belongs to non-zero flux will not be created in our UniTensor.
+The conservation of charge (quantum numbers) is ensured by restricting the tensors to only have elements with **zero flux**.
+For these elements, the total quantum number flowing into the tensor has to be equal to the total quantum number flowing out.
+The combination of quantum numbers in incoming and outgoing links to a total quantum number is defined by the combine rule of the symmetry considered.
+All other elements, that do not conserve the charge, belong to an invalid block and therefore have to be zero.
+We do not store these invalid blocks explicitly in a UniTensor.

 .. image:: image/ut_blocks.png